sunday4me/sunday4me/README.md

 - 😊 Pronouns: He/him

-- 💡 I'm a self-taught software developer and an Alumnus of AltSchool Africa and Alx Africa.
+- 💡 I'm a self-taught software developer and Graduated From AltSchool Africa and Alx Africa Coding School.

 - 🌱 I’m currently working on my ideas and exploring distributed systems.